 That’s because if your case goes to court, the defense lawyer is going to get a chance to ask you questions under oath.

-In Burlington and in Middlebury, Vermont, we call that a deposition.
+In Burlington and Middlebury, Vermont, we call that a deposition.
 In Plattsburgh, New York, it’s called an EBT or Examination Before Trial.
-The point being you don’t want to give an insurance company two opportunities to hear from you before trial.
+The point is you don’t want to give an insurance company two opportunities to hear from you before the trial.